cloudera-labs/cloudera-deploy/README.md

 ## Credentials

-To check that your various credentials are available and valid -- that they _match the expected accounts_ -- you can use `ansible-navigator` compare the user and account IDs produced via CLI with those found in the browser UI of the associated service.
+To check that your various credentials are available and valid -- that they _match the expected accounts_ -- you can use `ansible-navigator` within your project and compare the user and account IDs produced with those found in the browser UI of the associated service.

 > [!IMPORTANT]
 > All of the instructions below assume that your project is using the correct CSP-flavored image of `cldr-runner`.
 If in doubt, you can use the `full` image which has all supported CSP resources.